deavminet/dnetd/protocol.md

 * `type`, `0` - to user, `1` to channel

+Reply format *TODO*

 ### `chanprop`

 ---

 Anything that isn't a command above will return with `2` which means _unknown command_.
-`0` generally means that everything went well but commands can send more data after it, it depends, and `1` means error - also more data may follow.
+`1` generally means that everything went well but commands can send more data after it, it depends, and `0` means error - also more data may follow.

 ## notifications